 While some relationships may be fairly fixed, primary, intimate relationships in a story need to ebb and change.
 Think of the ‘5 w’s’ – who, what, why, where and when – and how changes in any of these areas could produce change in your character relationships.

 For example, when a new character enters your main character’s life (a ‘who’ change), what impact will this have on their close friendships?
-Similarly, if the ‘where’ changes, how might this impact your characters’ relationship?
+Similarly, if the ‘where’ changes and your story moves to a new setting, how might this impact your characters’ relationships?
 Say, for example, two romantic leads move to a new city.
-The pressure of being in a new place with a reduced support network could force them to rely on each other more and faultlines could show in their relationship as a result.
+The pressure of being in a new place with a reduced support network could force them to rely on each other more and fault lines could show in their relationship as a result.

 Think about cause and effect this way and make sure that any momentous change reverberates through your characters’ primary relationships.